rom-rb/rom-rb.org/source/learn/introduction/active-record.html.md

 #### ROM

 There is no single "model" object in ROM.
-ROM objects that are instantiated by the mappers have no knowledge about persistence.
+ROM objects are instantiated by the mappers and have no knowledge about persistence.
 You can map to whatever structure you want and in common use-cases you can use repositories to automatically map query results to simple struct-like objects.